Written by:

 The best TV antenna delivers free, high-definition, trouble-free broadcast TV channels, offering significant savings over outrageous monthly $140 Comcast cable bills.
 Our scoring criteria focused on the number of available channels, range (in miles), construction, and signal quality.
 We also look into auxiliary features such as dedicated smartphone apps to discover new broadcast channels.
 If you’re interested in more quality TV products, then visit our guide to the best TVs available now.

-After more than 20 hours of research and testing, our best TV antenna pick goes to the 1byone TV Antenna.
+After more than 20 hours of research, our best TV antenna pick goes to the 1byone TV Antenna.
 It offers a commanding 80-mile range, a solid selection of HD shows, and lightning-quick assembly with an ultra-thin profile.

 Award: Top Pick/Best for Indoor Use